nschmidtg/hiperborde/README.md

      - 5 buttons (UP, DOWN, LEFT, RIGHT, SELECT)
      - All necessary connections are handled by the shield

-2. Connect the LED strip:
+2. Connect the LED strips and Arduino:
-   - Data pin to Arduino pin 2
+   - Arduino pin 2 to Protoboard with the resistor in serie
+   - Led strips connected in parellel into the other end of the resistor.
-   - VCC to 12V power supply
+   - VCC from led strips to 12V power supply
-   - GND to ground
+   - Arduino GND to power supply GND.

 ## Max/MSP Integration

-The project includes a Max/MSP patch (`hiperborde.maxpat`) that handles:
+The project includes a Max/MSP patch (`cerebro.maxpat`) that handles:
 - Real-time API requests to Open-Meteo Marine Weather API
 - Wave data processing and mapping
 - Serial communication with Arduino
 - State machine for light phase management
-- Sound design synchronization
+- Sound design
+- Sync between sound and lights
+- Control to trigger waves based on parameters from Open-Meteo Marine Weather API.

 To use the Max/MSP interface:
-1. Open `hiperborde.maxpat` in Max/MSP
+1. Open `cerebro.maxpat` in Max/MSP
-2. Select the correct serial port in the patch
-3. Start the audio engine
+2. Start the audio engine
-4. The patch will automatically:
+3. The patch will automatically:
    - Fetch wave data from the API
    - Process and map the data
    - Send commands to the Arduino
    - Manage light phase transitions
+   - Start audio and sync with lightning

 ## Serial Protocol

 The Arduino communicates with Max/MSP using a custom protocol:
 - Packet size: 6 bytes
-- Format: [sync_byte, height, width, speed, start_wave, phase]
+- Format: [sync_byte (255), height, width, speed, start_wave, phase]
-- Special bytes:
+- phase bytes:
-  - 255: Sync byte
-  - 249: Reset
+  - 249: Reset (start from the beginning)
   - 250: Silence 1
-  - 251: Peak
-  - 252: Silence 2
+  - 251: Silence 2
-  - 253: Break
-  - 254: Silence 3

 ## Troubleshooting